JCQuintas/style-genie/README.md

 A collection of style utilities for css-in-js frameworks.

+Made with [typescript](https://github.com/microsoft/TypeScript), which provides support for in-editor documentation.

 ## Why?

 The idea behind this project is to collect and improve on commonly used and often wanted style utilities.
-It is heavily influenced by the utilities [material-ui](https://github.com/mui-org/material-ui) have in their theme object.
+It is heavily influenced by the utilities [material-ui](https://github.com/mui-org/material-ui) have in their theme object, but without all the burden that comes with it.

+**Style-genie**'s modularized architecture allows you to pick only the functionalities you want and shape them however you like in your app.

 ## Utilities